mycoria/web/docs/configure.md

   # Currently on tcp is supported, more will come.
 (WIP)
   listen:
   - tcp:47369

 # Enable the router to choose automatically to which other
   # routers it connects.
 Routers will optimize their connections
   # based on measurements and estimated location.
   autoConnect: true

   # If no other routers with public IANA IPs are known,
   # connect to one of these to bootstrap.
   bootstrap:
   - tcp://bootstrap.mycoria.org:47369

+  # Runs the router in stub mode.
+It will not relay router announcements
+  # and will appear as a dead end to other routers.
+  stub: true

+  # Runs the router in lite mode.
+It will attempt to reduce any non-essential
+  # activity and traffic.
+  # Behavior will slightly change over time and also depends on other routers
+  # playing along - do not use for workarounds.
+  # Other routers will not send route announcements to lite routers, except if
+  # they are lite routers themselves.
+This way, a group of lite routers can
+  # live without the full routing table, but can't use source routing.
+  lite: true

 system:
   # Define the name of the tun interface.